Over 86% Participants Say Prices Have Gone Up: RBI Survey

 According to the Reserve Bank of India’s (RBI) Consumer Confidence Survey, the findings of which were unveiled in October 2019, the economic situation of the country might be deteriorating.

 The survey reveals that the consumer confidence has weakened, with the current situation index and the future expectations index both recording a decline.
 The survey gauges how Indians feel about the general economic situation, employment, prices and their own income and spending cycles.
 Participants from 13 Indian cities, including Ahmedabad, Bengaluru, Bhopal, Chennai, Delhi, Guwahati, Hyderabad, Jaipur, Kolkata, Lucknow, Patna, Trivandrum and Mumbai took part in the survey.

-In June last year, 32.6 per cent of the participants said that the economic situation had improved while 24.7 per cent said that the situation was just the same while 40.7 per cent said that the situation had worsened.
-One year on, 34.6 per cent say that the situation has improved while 42 per cent said that it has worsened.
-On the other hand, 48 per cent participants said that they expected the situation to become better than before.
+Economic situation: In September 2019, 33.5 per cent of the participants said that the economic situation had improved while 18.6 per cent said that the situation was just the same.
+Another 47.9 per cent said that the situation had worsened.
+In March this year, 46.2 per cent said that the situation had improved while 32.5 per cent said that it had worsened.
+On the other hand, 53.2 per cent participants said that they expected the situation to become better than before.

 How Indians feel about the way prices are moving is an important indicator in determining real estate trends.
-Over the last few years, owing to high property prices, unsold inventory stacked up for a long time.
-Revival is around the corner and sales have improved across India but changes in price and availability of affordable housing had for a long time hindered purchasing decisions of buyers.
+Over the past few years, owing to high property prices, unsold inventory has been stacked up for a long time.
+Improved affordability could trigger fresh demand among consumers.

-About 87 per cent participants are of the opinion that spending on essential items will continue to increase even in the next year.
+Do note that 83.8 per cent people feel that spending has gone up for essential items while 29.9 per cent people feel that spending on non-essential items has increased in September 2019.
+About 83 per cent participants are of the opinion that spending on essential items will continue to increase even in the next year.